quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A company runs an environment where data is stored in an Amazon S3 bucket.
+### A company runs an environment where data is stored in an Amazon S3 bucket.
 The objects are accessed frequently throughout the day.
+The
-The company has strict da ta encryption requirements for data that is stored in the S3 bucket.
+company has strict da ta encryption requirements for data that is stored in the S3 bucket.
 The company currently uses AWS Key Management
 Service (AWS KMS) for encryption.